joshukraine/eto-rails-template/README.md

 # ETO Rails Template

-This repo is a [Rails Application Template](http://guides.rubyonrails.org/rails_application_templates.html) which generates a new Rails app with ETO defaults.
+This is a [Rails Application Template](http://guides.rubyonrails.org/rails_application_templates.html) which generates a new Rails app with the defaults we use in our organization.

 ## Usage